Inbibo/adonisfx_docs/docs/documentation/maya/simple_setup.md

 ## AdnSimshape

-To set up an AdnSimshape deformer we will start with a scene with the following elements:
+To create a basic scenario using the AdnSimshape deformer we will start with a scene with the following elements:

  - An animated facial mesh (to which we will apply the deformer).
  - A rest mesh.